Diagnosing and repairing a broken Hytera PD705 Radio

 The client felt as the radio appeared to communicate with other radios in the fleet, albeit with degraded audio, a second opinion was required.

 That’s where we pick up the rest of the story……..

 Our service centre received the radio and logged the job onto our tracking system.
-A visual inspection revealed a build up of dirt and foreign objects in the speak cavity void.
+A visual inspection revealed a build-up of dirt and foreign objects in the speak cavity void.
 The next step in the process was to determine the actual performance of the radio.
-This acts as a baseline and is a key indicator to inform the bench engineer the overall health of the unit under test.
-To accomplish this, highly precision test equipment is required.
-It quickly became apparent the radio was electrically out of tolerance as per the manufacturer specifications.
+This acts as a baseline and is a key indicator to inform the bench engineer of the overall health of the unit under test.
+To accomplish this, high-precision test equipment is required.
+It quickly became apparent the radio was electrically out of tolerance as per the manufacturer’s specifications.

 As this radio model is IP65 water ingress rated, a fully populated replacement housing was required.
-After assembly, the radio was inspected to make sure all the water resistant seals were intact and a full analogue and digital alignment carried out.
-A perfect result, the radio restored back to working condition, fully tuned meeting the manufacturer performance specifications.
+After assembly, the radio was inspected to make sure all the water-resistant seals were intact and a full analogue and digital alignment was carried out.
+A perfect result: the radio was restored back to working condition, fully tuned, and meeting the manufacturer’s performance specifications.

 Our client is over the moon as the repair has been more cost-effective than purchasing a new radio.

 Press2Talk operate a modern service centre with state-of-the-art service monitors.
 These aid our engineering team to carry out repairs and maintenance to both analogue and digital radio systems.